Economou v de Freitas defamation case: appeal dismissed

 Content disputes take many shapes and forms, and we deal with them all.

-Reputation Management Disputes
+Defamation and Reputation Management Disputes

 As business gurus like Bill Gates and Warren Buffett tell us, neglect your reputation at your peril.